Our click-and-go guide to earth-friendly materials

 Wheat board: Non toxic particleboard made from 60 million tons of straw waste produced in the U. S. each year and used for furniture, cabinetry, and countertop substrate.
 Bales of wheat straw are milled into fine particles, and then sorted, dried, and bound together with a formaldehyde-free resin.

-Xeriscape: Landscaping with slow-growing, drought-tolerant plants in order to conserve water and reduce yard trimmings.
+Xeriscape: Low-water landscaping with slow-growing, drought-tolerant plants in order to conserve water and reduce yard trimmings.
 Xeriscapes generally require less maintenance, fertilizer, and pest control than traditional landscapes.

 One Earth One Design